PRESSING PAST PENTECOST: FIFTEEN (EXCERPT OF THE FEASTS OF THE LORD)

 that I may know Him and the power of His resurrection, and the fellowship of His sufferings, being conformed to His death, (Philippians 3:10)

 If we would reign with Christ we must accept the suffering that God sends to perfect us.

-Wasn't one of the sources of Jesus' suffering summed up in these words, "He came unto his own, and his own received him not"?
-We have stated that the feast of Tabernacles represents perfectionthe fullness of redemption.
-Whoever would press through to God's mark of perfection may not always be surrounded with admirers.
+Wasn’t one of the sources of Jesus’ suffering summed up in these words, “He came to his own, and his own dd not receive Him”?
+We have stated that the feast of Tabernacles represents perfection—the fullness of redemption.
+Whoever wishes to press through to God’s mark of perfection may not always be surrounded with admirers.
 He or she may walk alone for a season.